 Unexpectedly, I’ve also happened across a project where I get to utilize my manufacturing supply chain/inventory management knowledge through developing models for store operation.
 I think the skills I’ve learned and practiced at TX will most definitely relate to my future career as an engineer.

+What is your biggest achievement or learning through this internship so far?
 Of course, this internship has allowed me to refine my technical skills in mechanical engineering and design.
 But one of the biggest skill growth I’ve noticed in myself is cross-functional collaboration and cross-cultural communication.
 Being able to interact with Japanese vendors and experts has allowed me to develop my communication skills in Japanese, specifically the vocabulary/language needed for mechanical engineering/design engineers.
 In addition, on a broader note, this experience has taught me how to generally conduct business in Japan, which I think will be helpful in the future.
 I hope to work in the product design and manufacturing realm, and of course manufacturing technologies will continue to involve Japanese companies, so having this skill set will be an advantage in future collaborations.

 What are the three words that best describe the TX team or culture?